Menu

 The following content primarily addresses 3 requirements:

-• Browser extension public data requests
+• Browser extension completing public data requests

-• Browser extension user login
+• Browser extension completing login

-• Browser extension authenticated private data requests
+• Browser extension completing authenticated private data requests

 Testing Method